Sha-256-sudo404/Thinkpad-L14-Tweaks-Linux/README.md

 # Kernel parameters for keyboard quirks and amd suspend issue:

-"atkbd.reset" for keyboard key auto-repeat error and "amdgpu.mcbp=0" for no blank display on resume from lockscreen/ S3 suspend
+"atkbd.reset" for keyboard key auto-repeat error and "amdgpu.mcbp=0" for blank display on resume from lockscreen/ suspend

 S3 / [deep] sleep should be chosen for this model, S0ix does not work!!!
 So far 1.34 bios update does not break S3 / [deep] suspend, but the battery is still 45Wh, so expect around only 5hrs of runtime for a 80% charged battery even already having proper suspend support